ykzZa/LeetCode/README.md

 *Best result: 1ms (beats 100%), 41.17MB (beats 85.31%)*

+**Problem #0027**

+The algorithm iterates through the array, counting elements not equal to the target value (val).
+These elements are moved to the front of the array while maintaining their relative order, and the counter tracks their count.

+*Best result: 0ms (beats 100%), 41.17MB (beats 62.04%)*

 **Problem #1108**

 Using a loop, iterate through the string.
 If a period (.) is encountered, append "[.]" to the result string.
 For any other character, append it as is.